jackdavis01/mobile/privacypolicy.md

 ---

-Privacy Policy Update (4th of November, 2024): Advertising and Data Collection
+Privacy Policy Update (3rd of December, 2024): Advertising and Data Collection

-Our app now includes advertisements provided by Google AdMob.
+Our app now includes advertisements provided by Google AdMob and ironSource.
 Please note the following changes to our data collection practices related to advertising:

-1. AdMob Integration
+1. AdMob & ironSource Integration

-    We have integrated Google AdMob as an advertising provider to deliver ads that may be relevant to you.
-AdMob may collect and use data to show targeted ads based on your interests.
+    We have integrated Google AdMob and ironSource as an advertising provider to deliver ads that may be relevant to you.
+AdMob and ironSource may collect and use data to show targeted ads based on your interests.

 2. Collection of Advertising ID